naibarn/SmartSpec/.smartspec/workflows/smartspec_implement_tasks.md

 1. Try alternative fix
 2. Re-validate

-**Attempt 3: STOP**
+**Attempt 3: Switch to Orchestrator Mode**
-- Do NOT continue
+- Do NOT retry again with same approach
+- Switch mode: "Use Orchestrator Mode to resolve the issue."
+- Let Orchestrator analyze and fix the problem
+- If Orchestrator also fails, then STOP:
   - Report error details
   - Add to failed_tasks list
   - Request manual guidance

+**If same error repeats 2+ times:**
+- Switch mode: "Use Orchestrator Mode to resolve the issue."
+- Orchestrator can break the loop with different strategy

 **If 3 consecutive tasks fail:**
 - STOP execution immediately
 - Create checkpoint
 - Report: "Stopped due to 3 consecutive failures"
+- Switch mode: "Use Orchestrator Mode to review and fix issues."
-- Request manual review
+- Request manual review if Orchestrator cannot resolve

 ### 6.5 Update Progress